Semelai language

 Semelai is an Austroasiatic language spoken in the Malay Peninsula by Semelai people.
 It belongs to the Southern branch of the Aslian language subgrouping.
 The Semelai people reside predominantly around the Bera, Serting and associated river systems in the states of Pahang, Negeri Sembilan and Johor.

-Semelai is notable for being a language with a tripartite verbal alignment.
+Semelai is a split ergative language motivated by semantics and word order shift.

 Phonology

 Semelai has 32 consonants and 20 vowels.